 You can find a Camaro at a modest price of barely $9,000.
 However, do not think low price means poor performance.
 It has a gasoline engine that can reach a maximum speed of 158 mph.
 Its acceleration is also good, reaching 0-60 mph in 6 seconds and up to 100 mph in 14.8 seconds.

 Camaro became a favorite sports car for many.
 It also gets surprisingly good mileage for a performance car.
-And you can find it in red body color!
-After all, who said that speed and coolness are costly?
+This exact model is an acquired taste, but if it suits you, it makes an awesome muscle buy!

 1976 Dodge Dart Sport 360

-1976 was the final year of Darts being present in the American market.
-The sports car came in a 2-door coupe body type, with manual 3-speed gear transmission, and could reach a maximum speed of 96 mph.
+The dart came in a 2-door coupe body type, with manual 3-speed gear transmission, and could reach a maximum speed of 96 mph.

 Back in the ’70s, the model gained a lot of popularity.
 In the April 1976 issue, Car & Driver magazine reviewed the Dart Sport 360, comparing it to the Chevrolet Corvette and Pontiac Trans Am.